HarvardPL/formulog/examples/tutorial.md

 After going through this tutorial, you might find it interesting to check out the code for these case studies.
 While the analyses are more complex than the tutorial example (and, admittedly, not as well documented as they could be), this tutorial will have hopefully armed you with the information to understand a lot of what's happening in them.

-- [Dminor]() [XXX]: a refinement type checker that allows dynamic type tests, so that types can refer to expressions, and expressions can refer to types.
+- [Dminor](https://github.com/aaronbembenek/making-formulog-fast/blob/main/benchmarks/dminor/bench.flg) [2]: a refinement type checker that allows dynamic type tests, so that types can refer to expressions, and expressions can refer to types.
 Type checking also involves proving that expressions are pure, which requires termination checking.
-- [Scuba]() [XXX]: a context-sensitive, bottom-up points-to analysis for Java that uses SMT formulas to summarize the effects of methods on the points-to graph.
+- [Scuba](https://github.com/aaronbembenek/making-formulog-fast/blob/main/benchmarks/scuba/bench.flg) [3]: a context-sensitive, bottom-up points-to analysis for Java that uses SMT formulas to summarize the effects of methods on the points-to graph.
-- [Symex](): a KLEE-style [XXX] symbolic executor for a fragment of LLVM bitcode corresponding to simple C programs with loops and arrays.
+- [Symex](https://github.com/aaronbembenek/making-formulog-fast/blob/main/benchmarks/symex/bench.flg): a KLEE-style [4] symbolic executor for a fragment of LLVM bitcode corresponding to simple C programs with loops and arrays.

-## Takeaways
+## Conclusions

-- [ ] Precision of typed SMT terms
-- [ ] Why not represent preds, constraints with SMT terms to begin with?
-Checking well-formedness trickier

-XXX
+In this tutorial, we've seen how to mechanize the formal specification of an interesting program analysis---the declarative rules for bidirectional refinement type checking---by encoding that specification directly in Formulog.
+It's neat to be able to program so close to the formal specification; as we've seen, doing so has even allowed us to identify a few possible gaps in the inference rules (i.e., the missing rules for entailment).

+Furthermore, now that you have a Formulog implementation of the analysis, you can rely on Formulog's language infrastructure to apply both high-level and low-level optimizations to the analysis.
+For example, Formulog's parallel evaluation techniques can speed up type checking in the presence of multiple code units.
+Additionally, the compiler from Formulog to Soufflé makes it possible to automatically derive a decently efficient C++ version of the type checker.

+We hope you have enjoyed this dive into Formulog!
+As we mentioned earlier, please raise a [GitHub issue](https://github.com/HarvardPL/formulog/issues/new) for questions, comments, and feedback :)

 ## References

-JV
-KLEE
-Dminor
-Symex
+[1] Ranjit Jhala and Niki Vazou.
+2020.
+Refinement Types: A Tutorial. arXiv:2010.07763. https://arxiv.org/abs/2010.07763

+[2] Gavin M. Bierman, Andrew D. Gordon, Cătălin Hriţcu, and David Langworthy.
+2012.
+Semantic Subtyping with an SMT Solver.
+Journal of Functional Programming 22, 1 (2012), 31–105. https://doi.org/10.1145/1863543.1863560

+[3] Yu Feng, Xinyu Wang, Isil Dillig, and Thomas Dillig.
+2015.
+Bottom-up Context-Sensitive Pointer Analysis for Java.
+In Proceedings of the 13th Asian Symposium on Programming Languages and Systems.
+465–484. https://doi.org/10.1007/978-3-319-26529-2_25

+[4] Cristian Cadar, Daniel Dunbar, and Dawson Engler.
+2008.
+KLEE: Unassisted and Automatic Generation of High-Coverage Tests for Complex Systems Programs.
+In Proceedings of the 8th USENIX Conference on Operating Systems Design and Implementation.
+209–224. https://www.usenix.org/legacy/event/osdi08/tech/full_papers/cadar/cadar.pdf